 Metal partial dentures are a long-term solution to tooth loss.
 These dentures have a custom made metal framework where acrylic and denture teeth are attached.
 The metal framework allows the partial denture to be stronger, lighter, and cover less of the gums so it feels more natural and helps preserve the remaining teeth.

 We use the newest innovative technology to create our metal acrylic dentures through the use of metal laser sintering (3D printing) technology.
-The metal framework is digitally designed and then printed at our facility. metal is a medical grade cobalt-chrome and is stronger and less brittle than traditional metal partial dentures.
+The metal framework is digitally designed and then printed at our facility.
+The alloy is a medical grade cobalt-chrome and is stronger and less brittle than traditional metal partial dentures.

 One thing to note is that some adjustments may need to be made by your dentist to your teeth allowing the framework to sit nicely in your mouth, this is called tooth preparation and can be organised between us and your dentist.
 Tooth preparations also allow for the pressure to be put down your teeth instead of down your gums which preserve the remaining teeth for longer than acrylic partial dentures.

 Digital design and 3D printing of our frameworks